fomar123/Automation-with-Python/README.md

 # Project: EC2 Server Status Checks Preparation

 ##### In this project, the goal is to prepare EC2 server status checks by creating instances with Terraform and then monitoring their states.
-The following tasks are performed:

 ##### Creating EC2 Instances with Terraform:
 - Using Terraform, three EC2 instances are created.